ninpl/CustomInspectorUnity/README.md

 <img src="https://ai.github.io/size-limit/logo.svg" align="right"
      alt="Size Limit logo by Anton Lovchikov" width="120" height="178">

-* **Inspector** — This project contains information on how to serialize editor variables and use them in a new custom inspector.
+This project contains information on how to serialize editor variables and use them in a new custom inspector.
+From adding a CustomEditor attribute, to obtaining the object as an instance to access its properties.
+Representations of base and specific types, along with buttons, lists and other things.

 ## How To Use
 --------------------